kkkaterinaaa/SoftArch-A9-Team12/README.md

-# Event-Driven Messaging System with RabbitMQ and Pipes-and-Filters Architecture
+# Event-Driven messaging system with RabbitMQ and Pipes-and-Filters architecture

 This project implements an event-driven system using RabbitMQ as the message broker, consisting of four separately deployable services: a user-facing REST API server that receives user messages, a filter service that removes messages containing stop-words, a screaming service that converts messages to uppercase, and a publish service that sends an email with the processed message.
 Additionally, the project includes an alternative pipes-and-filters architecture where services are directly connected through pipes/queues without the message broker.

-## Event-Driven System vs. Pipes-and-Filters Architecture
+## Event-Driven system vs. Pipes-and-Filters architecture
-We compared the performance of an Event-Driven System (EDS) using RabbitMQ and a Pipes-and-Filters architecture.
+We compared the performance of an Event-Driven system (EDS) and a Pipes-and-Filters architecture.
 The comparison was based on time behavior, resource utilization, and capacity.
-### 1. Time Behavior
+### 1. Time behavior
 #### Event-Driven system (EDS):

     Mean Latency: 23.5 ms